Skip advert

 Controversial McLaren electric SUV - front (watermarked)

-Abu Dhabi investment fund CYVN Holdings acquired the supercar business and a non-controlling stake in McLaren’s Formula One race team in April.
-CYVN immediately merged McLaren with its other automotive assets: a 700-employee British engineering start-up then operating under the name Forseven, the technology division of Gordon Murray Automotive and a technology licence deal with Chinese electric car maker Nio.
+The fund immediately merged the supercar business with its other automotive assets to create a new entity: McLaren Group Holdings - an automotive space that now includes a 700-employee British engineering start-up (previously operating under the name Forseven), the technology division of Gordon Murray Automotive and a technology licence deal with Chinese electric car maker Nio.

 Advertisement - Article continues below